 Verizon, for example, is now able to offer its customers the ability to switch from preventative maintenance to condition-based maintenance using an application built on the Losant IoT platform.
 OEMs who choose Verizon's IoT solution can integrate CBM and service-based solutions into their supply chains.

 Long-Term Benefits of CBM

-On top of receiving immediate maintenance cost savings and production efficiency, enterprises can use the data collected from condition-based maintenance solutions to build a bank of historical data for predictive maintenance or machine learning models.
-OEMs specifically can implement sensors into new products to help receive data back from the field while its products are being used in their intended environment.
-Today, product managers rely on customer feedback, data collected from maintenance teams or focus group studies to get post-purchase product information that influences future innovation and design.
+The advantages of condition-based maintenance are receiving immediate maintenance cost savings and production efficiency.
+In addition, enterprises can use the data collected from condition-based maintenance solutions to build a bank of historical data for predictive maintenance or machine learning models.
+OEMs specifically can implement sensors into new products to help receive data back from the field while their products are being used in their intended environment.
+Today, product managers rely on customer feedback, data collected from maintenance teams, or focus group studies to get post-purchase product information that influences future innovation and design.
 With IoT, there’s no need to wait.
 Fielded data allows manufacturers to understand how users are interfacing with a product, know which features are used or could be improved and how the product holds up in its environment.